hattya/go.cli/README.rst

 License
 -------

-go.cli is distributed under the terms of the MIT License
+go.cli is distributed under the terms of the MIT License.